 How long does a compost pile stay hot?

-This will depend on the size of the compost pile.
-A small compost pile will have the potential to generate heat and stay hot for a two or three days.
+Much will depend on the size of the compost pile.
 The heat will escape much more easily from a small compost pile because there won’t be enough mass of material to form enough insulation.

 Bigger compost piles stay hot for longer